 Most private lenders advertise cosigner release programs.
-The advertising pitch is usually all the same… sign up with our loan, get a cosigner, and then when your credit is good we will “release” the cosigner from the loan.
+The advertising pitch is usually all the same, “Sign up with our loan, get a cosigner, and when your credit is good, we will ‘release’ the cosigner from the loan.”

 Why is it so hard to get a cosigner release?

-Put simply, there is almost no incentive for the lender to release the cosigner.
-Think about it.
-They get absolutely noting.
-A loan that two people were once legally obligated to pay back is now a loan that only one person is responsible for.
+A loan that two people were once legally obligated to pay back is now a loan with only one contractually responsible person.
 The lender doesn’t make any extra money, they have to do extra paperwork, and when it is all done, it is at a higher risk of never being collected.

-The only real incentive for the lender to grant the cosigner release is because denying all of them would be fraud.
-As a result they will set the credit requirements for a release extremely high.
+The only real incentive for the lender to grant the cosigner release is because denying all of them would be advertising fraud.
+They have to grant some of the applications, or they couldn’t advertise a cosigner release.
+As a result, they will set the credit requirements for a release extremely high.

 What you can do if you have been denied a release

-The simplest answer is to make more money and get a better credit score.
+The most obvious solution to a cosigner release rejection is to make more money and get a better credit score.
 That is the approach most lenders would suggest.
-Unfortunately, here in reality were most borrowers live, there is no simple switch that can be flipped to make more money.
+Unfortunately for most borrowers, there is no simple switch that can be flipped to make more money.